FraserLee/mdscript/README.md

 repo - not a dealbreaker, but annoying.

 I moved on to LaTeX.
-I mainly I just wanted to typeset equations correctly, but thought I might as well try going all in.
+I mainly I just wanted to typeset equations correctly, but thought I might as well go all in.
 After about a month of `overfull hbox, badness 10000` and battling *really weird* syntactic decisions, I moved on.

 From here, it really seemed like markdown was the way to go.